openconfig/gnmic/docs/user_guide/ha_kubernetes.md

   locker:
     type: k8s
     namespace: telemetry
-    lease-duration: 10s
-    renew-period: 5s
-    retry-timer: 2s
 ```

 Set `POD_NAME` from the Pod's `metadata.name` using the downward API.
 The instance
-name must match the Pod name so that discovered peers match their Lease holders.
+name must match the Pod name so that discovered peers match the instance names
+stored with their Leases.
 The API Service name is `<cluster-name>-gnmic-api`; its selector must match the
 collector Pods.
 Expose a single TCP API port on this Service: